 All active participants in the competition will receive a digital certificate and digital gift.
 “Active participant” is described as a team who makes a reasonable attempt at solving a problem in Sponsor’s sole discretion.

-2nd place: Each member of the team that wins 2nd place in the IEEEXtreme 11.0 competition will receive a Series 2 Apple Watch.
+2nd place: Each member of the team that wins 2nd place in the IEEEXtreme 12.0 competition will receive a Series 3 Apple Watch with GPS and Cellular.
 The estimated retail value of this prize is $400.

-3rd place: Each member of the team that wins 3rd place in the IEEEXtreme 11.0 competition will receive a Series 1 Apple Watch.
-The estimated retail value of this prize is $300.
+3rd place: Each member of the team that wins 3rd place in the IEEEXtreme 12.0 competition will receive a Series 3 Apple Watch with GPS.
+The estimated retail value of this prize is $330.

-4th-10th place: Each member of the 4th through 10th place teams in the IEEEXtreme 11.0 competition will receive a Bluetooth Speaker.
+4th-10th place: Each member of the 4th through 10th place teams in the IEEEXtreme 12.0 competition will receive a waterproof Bluetooth Speaker.
 The estimated retail value of this prize is $45.